Allocation Assist

 As the scope of healthcare increased in Saudi Arabia, the Ministry of Health was established in 1950 to oversee and regulate health affairs throughout the Kingdom.

-Large, multispecialty hospitals were built including Prince Talal bin Abdulaziz Hospital, now King Abdulaziz University Hospital, in 1955 and Al Shumaisi Hospital, now expanded to become King Saud Medical City, in 1956.
+Large, multispecialty hospitals were constructed, such as Prince Talal bin Abdulaziz Hospital, now known as King Abdulaziz University Hospital, in 1955, and Al Shumaisi Hospital, which expanded to become King Saud Medical City, in 1956.

 1970’s

-Starting in the 1970’s, the Kingdom’s healthcare system benefited tremendously from the strategic healthcare focus included in the government’s five-year development plans.
+Starting in the 1970s, the Kingdom’s healthcare system benefited tremendously.
+Specifically, it flourished due to the strategic healthcare focus incorporated in the government’s five-year development plans.

-King Faisal Specialist Hospital & Research Centre was inaugurated by King Khalid in 1975.
-This centre includes state-of-the-art departments of oncology, cardiac surgery, organ transplantation, genetic diseases and other specialties, and is ranked 20th globally and 1st in the region among academic medical centres.
-The hospital now comprises more than 1,800 hospital beds, 16,000 staff and 28 health outreach centres.
+King Khalid inaugurated the King Faisal Specialist Hospital & Research Centre in 1975.
+This center features state-of-the-art departments in oncology, cardiac surgery, organ transplantation, genetic diseases, and other specialties.
+Notably, it is ranked 20th globally and 1st in the region among academic medical centers.
+The hospital now comprises more than 1,800 hospital beds, 16,000 staff, and 28 health outreach centers.

 1980’s

-Throughout the 1980s, the Ministry of Health led various programmes and awareness campaigns to improve public health and prevent communicable and non-communicable diseases.
+Throughout the 1980s, the Ministry of Health led various programs and awareness campaigns to improve public health and prevent communicable and non-communicable diseases.

-Between 1985-1987, under the Kingdom’s third development plan, 377 healthcare facilities were built, including 65 hospitals and 312 primary healthcare centres.
+Between 1985 and 1987, under the Kingdom’s third development plan, they built 377 healthcare facilities, including 65 hospitals and 312 primary healthcare centers.

 1990’s